mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 Uninstalling Kaptain requires the execution of several manual steps.

 1. Delete all profiles configured with Kaptain.
-Profiles have dependencies (such as finalizers) associated with Kaptain, and removing Kaptain before removing your profiles will put your cluster in a broken state.
+Profiles have dependencies (such as finalizers) associated with Kaptain, so they must be removed before uninstalling Kaptain.
+Attempting to uninstall Kaptain without removing the profiles will fail and leave many resources in a broken state.

     The following command deletes all notebooks, pipelines and deployed models.
 Notebook volumes created when deploying notebooks are cleaned up and deleted. **Ensure you have backed up** anything that is not in managed storage (even if model artifacts are stored in your object store, and your notebook code is in version control).